 - Redefining learning using 3D Virtual Reality (VR) techniques

-Students have the ability to visualize and manipulate things like Interactive 3-D models in settings that feels just as real as life itself and to repeat the learning process as many times as needed in a risk-free environment.
+Students can visualize and manipulate things like interactive 3-D models in real-life settings and repeat the learning process as many times as needed in a risk-free environment.

-Learners face difficulties in the field of engineering or medical because of the inability to correctly visualize the internal components of devices used in procedures.
+Learners face difficulties in engineering or medicine because of the inability to visualize the internal components of devices used in procedures correctly.

-With Mixed Reality apps, students using an HMD (head mounted display) and motion controller, can easily view specific components, full scale view of any device and selectively zoom in and out the components (using hand gestures).
-Learning with Mixed Reality is about doing, simulating and collaborating at greater levels of interaction and immersion.
+With Mixed Reality (MR) apps, students using a head-mounted display (HMD) and motion controller can quickly view specific components, full-scale view of any device, and selectively zoom in and out the components (using hand gestures).
+Learning with MR is about doing, simulating, and collaborating at greater levels of interaction and immersion.